- Visit Butler

 High School Coursework

 The classes you take in high school and the grades you earn are important factors in the college admission decision.
-The minimum requirements for admission consideration at Butler are:
+Prospective first-year students, regardless of major, are expected to have the following academic preparation:

 - English: 4 years